kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 ## User Guide

-This is a user guide for Kanak Attack Manoa and the mockup pages we plan to create.
+This is a user guide for Kanak Attack Manoa.

 ### Landing Page